 Real estate agents know that outdated, un-renovated listings sit on the market and attract low-ball offers— eventually being scooped up by flippers, investors, or wholesalers for far less than the sellers wished for.
 That’s because today’s buyers are primarily looking for move-in ready homes.
-In fact, 71% of buyers are afraid of buying a home that needs work.
+In fact, 77% of buyers won’t consider a home that isn’t move-in ready.
 Also take into account that 98% of buyers begin their home search process by viewing properties online.
 So if you’re wondering why sellers should renovate… it’s because every property needs to look Instagram-worthy to attract the most buyers.

 Why Sellers Should Renovate